Lubinka2018/project-management-van-ruwe-data-naar-data-package-/lessons/past.md

 1. In GitHub Desktop, your partner clicks on `File` and then `Clone a repository`.
 Your partner fills in the url and the local path on their computer where a copy of the project will be downloaded.
 1. Your partner just downloaded it onto their computer.
 They should link it to their GitHub account as well.
 1. In Github Desktop, they should click on `Publish repository` and follow the prompt to `Sign in` to GitHub.
-1. Now you they publish the repository in the cloud.
+1. After signing in, they can publish the repository in the cloud.
 Untick `keep this code private` and click on `Publish repository`.
 1. Now they can continue as the driver during [FUTURE](future.md).

 ## What if you finish early?